-Seizures may occur due to a variety of linked or individual factors.
-Some of which include kidney or liver disorders, brain tumors or damage, ingestion of toxins or certain medications, or blood oxygen and glucose levels that seem abnormal.
+Feline seizures may occur due to a variety of linked or individual factors.
+Some of which include kidney disease or liver disorders, brain tumors or damage, ingestion of toxins or certain medications, or blood oxygen and glucose levels that seem abnormal.

 If your cat has had any of these conditions previously, make sure to schedule regular check-ups to ensure that they do not worsen over time.
 It is also important to distinguish whether your cat is being treated for idiopathic or primary epilepsy in order to property treat them.